aerospike/kubernetes-operator/docs/Rack-Awareness.md

 ## Cluster Node Distribution

 Cluster nodes are distributed across racks as evenly as possible.
-The cluster size is divided by the number of racks to get nodes per rack.
+The cluster size is divided by the number of racks to determine how many nodes per rack.
 Any remainder nodes are distributed one-by-one across racks starting from the first rack.

 For example, in a setup with 10 nodes spread across 4 racks, the topology is: